luizbgomide/sovereign/delver-creation.md

 When faced with unusual dangers such as fireball explosions, toxic darts, pit traps, or magical curses, the character may need to make a saving throw to resist or mitigate the peril.
 Saving throws are rolled on a d20 and are explained in the rules section.

 Physical saving throws are used to resist exhaustion, disease, poison, or other biological harms.
-A new character’s Physical save target is equal to 15 minus the better of their Strength or Constitution modifiers.
+A new character’s Physical save target is equal to 15 minus the highest of their Str or Con.

 Evasion saving throws are used to avoid explosions, traps, or other dangers requiring fast reactions.
-A new character’s Evasion save target is equal to 15 minus the better of their Intelligence or Dexterity modifiers.
+A new character’s Evasion save target is equal to 15 minus the highest of their Int or Dex.

 Mental saving throws are used to resist intangible spells, mental attacks, or other tests of willpower or self-control.
-A new character’s Mental save target is equal to 15 minus the better of their Wisdom or Charisma modifiers.
+A new character’s Mental save target is equal to 15 minus the highest of their Wis or Cha.

 Luck saving throws are rolled when facing a danger that only blind chance can spare them from, such as landslide, bridge collapse, or a sniper’s random choice of victims.
 A new character’s Luck save target is always 15.